How Widgets works

-Genesys Widgets is a set of APIs that provides specific types of user interface elements—normally referred to as widgets—and the services to drive them, enabling you to enhance your website with chat, callback, Genesys Co-browse, or your own customized contact center functionality.
+Genesys Widgets is a set of APIs that provides specific types of user interface elements—normally referred to as widgets—and the services to drive them, enabling you to enhance your website with chat or callback, or your own customized contact center functionality.

 How Widgets works[edit source]

 Genesys Widgets is built on top of the CXBus messaging bus.
 CXBus uses the publish–subscribe pattern to facilitate communication between the Widgets components, all of which are plugins that can both publish events on the bus and subscribe to the events they are interested in.

 With the help of the Widgets-Core plugins, CXBus makes it possible to combine the logic implemented by user interface plugins, service plugins, and utility plugins into cohesive products that can provide chat sessions, schedule callbacks, and so on.

 This messaging bus allows you to create your own plugins with a namespaced API consisting of commands, events, and a data model.
 CXBus also loads your plugins and resources—either manually or automatically.
 Every other component in Genesys Widgets is a CXBus plugin.
 In addition to creating your own plugins for use on the bus, you can use CXBus to manually call plugin commands, subscribe to events, or read data.

 These plugins make up the Widgets framework.
 All of the other plugins depend on them: